- Constitutional and sociopolitical framework

 (including diversity-sensitive contextual analysis)

 When working in foreign environments, it is important to be aware of and to observe the local legal conditions.
 Training courses are available to help those preparing to work abroad understand local sociocultural and legal structural and environmental conditions.
 The DAAD’s International DAAD Academy (iDA) offers seminars on the education systems of major countries and regions, along with approaches to intercultural learning about those areas.
-In addition, the DAAD’s Competence Centre for International Academic Collaborations is currently expanding its information and advisory services on issues associated with wider legal structural and environmental conditions.
+In addition, the DAAD’s Centre for International Academic Cooperation offers information issues associated with wider ‘Legal structural and environmental conditions’.
 The GIZ Academy for International Cooperation also offers courses for those preparing to spend time abroad.
 The country and topic-specific courses allow participants to engage with the sociocultural conditions prevailing in their destination countries.
 Assistance providers can also support those preparing to spend time abroad through seminars on moving country and guidance on living, working and studying abroad.

 This section lists some reference sources to facilitate initial evaluations.
 Firstly the most important sub-criteria are given followed by the information available from each source.